Jakey08/Leetcode/README.md

 # Leetcode

-## For practcing algorithms and datastructes
+## For practicing algorithms and datastructes